chaincodelabs/research-site/research-intro.md

 Support for Schnorr signatures, which offer privacy and scalability benefits (see [BIP340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki)), has been added in 2021.
 In Bitcoin, funds may be controlled by multiple keys.
 Spending such coins requires collaborative signature construction, which is a non-trivial task.
-Schemes for multi-signatures (n-of-n) as well as threshold signatures (t-of-n) have been designed.
+Schemes for multi-signatures (n-of-n), as well as threshold signatures (t-of-n), have been designed.
 The question of how to **design secure Schnorr-based signature protocols** remains an active area of research.
 * **Encryption in the P2P network.**
 Currently, connections in the Bitcoin P2P network are unencrypted.
-This allows a network adversary to analyze metadata, tamper with connections, and easily detect the fact that Bitcoin protocol is being used.
+This allows a network adversary to analyze metadata, tamper with connections, and easily detect the fact that the Bitcoin protocol is being used.
 [BIP-324](https://bip324.com/) addresses these concerns by adding encryption support.

 Prior work includes: